Projects

 The Final presentation will be during the last class (note we will have a longer last class slot!).
 The presentation will involve lightning talks: (short 5min talk + 5min QnA).

 Attendance is mandatory for the presentation.
-In case you are not able to make it after 5:50pm on 12/06, please inform us beforehand, and we will try to schedule your presentation earlier.
 You will work with your mentor on making sure the presentation is interesting and useful to your classmates :).

 Guidelines:

-• You need to submit your slide-deck by 2pm PT on Wednesday (12/06) using gradescope.
+• You need to submit your slide-deck by TBD using gradescope.
 Please submit a PDF of the slides.
 No late days allowed for this submission!

 • You will have 5 minutes for your presentation, and 5 minutes for QnA.
 Here are some guidelines on how to give a good lightning talk.